University Pool Stabilized In Time For Semester

 ABOUT THE CUSTOMER

+In 2012, management noticed cracks in the pool deck after the pool had been drained for regular maintenance.
+The facility is located at the lowest elevation level on the entire campus.
+This subjected it to groundwater runoff and increased lateral earth pressure on the pool.
 In order to prevent further damage, the fire department was called to refill the pool.
 But over the next two years, pool tiles continued to loosen from the deck.

-In 2012, management noticed cracks in the pool deck after the pool had been drained for regular maintenance.
-After consulting with engineers it was discovered that the original Shotcrete walls of the pool were designed to support properly drained soils.
-However, the western wall of the pool was under the constant hydrostatic pressure of the saturated soils that surrounded it, permeating the pool walls and weakening the tile motar bed.
+After consulting with engineers in 2014, it was discovered that the Shotcrete walls of the pool were designed to support properly drained soils.
+However, the western wall of the pool was under the constant hydrostatic pressure of the saturated soils that surrounded it, permeating the pool walls and weakening the deck’s tile mortar bed.

-Various options were considered to relieve the pool wall of the hydrostatic pressure, including the addition of permanent groundwater wells around the building perimeter, installing soil nails, injecting cementitious grout, and URETEK’s Deep Injection® Process.
+Various repair options were considered to relieve the pool wall of the hydrostatic pressure, including the addition of permanent groundwater wells around the building perimeter, installing soil nails, injecting cementitious grout, and URETEK’s Deep Injection® Process.